The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 Trauma-informed pacing

-Trauma changes the nervous system, not just the story.
-Safety, predictability, and consent come first — we go slow when slow is what your body and mind need, and we don't push past your window of tolerance to chase progress.
+Trauma lives in the nervous system as much as it lives in the story.
+Safety, predictability, and consent come first.
+We move slowly when that is what your body and mind need, and we stay within your window of tolerance.

 03 / Bilingual & bicultural